|

 Copycat that I am, I once tried 'Themes' in my classes as did another gifted SSQQ instructor, Rachel Seff.
 My students loved them!!

 However with teaching classes six nights a week, I started to have trouble remembering which night was which theme.
 I started wearing Black shirts on Winnie the Pooh night and my Mickey Mouse costume on Rhett Butler night.
-I was pathetic at themes.
-Bitterly, I told my classes that Daryl only had to remember one theme a week while I had to remember six!!

 I gave up in disgust.